rackerlabs/rackspace-how-to/content/cloud-dns/migrate-your-dns-records.md

 ### Find which nameservers your new DNS hosting provider uses

-If you want to host your DNS with Rackspace, you will use two of the following name servers:
+If you want to host your DNS with Rackspace, you use two of the following name servers:

 - ns.rackspace.com
 - ns2.rackspace.com